This article was last updated by on

 We usually go for the fruity part of the fruit and discard the rest.
 That is not the case with Coconut, though.

-The fibrous part of the Coconut, the Coconut fiber/Coconut coir, can be helpful in many ways.
+The fibrous part of the Coconut fiber/Coconut coir can be helpful in many ways.

 Many plant enthusiasts prefer Coconut coir for the plants in their gardens because of its high water absorption quality.

-But why do most people prefer Coconut coir in their garden?
+But why do most people prefer Coconut coir in their gardens?
 Let’s look at its features.

 • Coco coir is quite affordable to everyone.